Death march (project management)

 In project management, a death march is a project which participants believe to be destined for failure, or that requires a stretch of unsustainable overwork.
 The project "marches to its death" as its members are forced by their superiors to continue the project, against their better judgment.
 The term originated in the field of software development, and has since spread to other fields.

 Death marches are usually a result of unrealistic or overly optimistic expectations in scheduling or feature scope, and often result from a lack of appropriate documentation, relevant training, or outside expertise needed to complete the project.
 Death marches can also be triggered by misunderstandings between parties, unresolved assumptions, mismatched expectations, and sometimes external change.
 Management may desperately attempt to right the course of the project by asking team members to work grueling hours (14-hour days or 7-day weeks), often causing burnout, or by attempting to "throw (enough) bodies at the problem".

-The discomfort is heightened by project participants' knowledge that the failure is avoidable.
+The discomfort is heightened by project participants' knowledge that the failure could have been avoided.
 It may have succeeded with competent management, such as by devoting the obviously required resources, including bringing all relevant expertise, technology, or applied science to the task, rather than just whatever incomplete knowledge a few employees happened to possess.
 Business culture pressures may play a role in addition to mere incompetence.

 The term death march is discussed at length in Edward Yourdon's book Death March.
 Yourdon's definition: "a death march project is one whose 'project parameters' exceed the norm by at least 50 percent."

-Famous examples

-WARSIM

-WARSIM is a U.S. Army wargame.
-The project was originally called WARSIM 2000 at its inception in the early 1990s.
-Several decades after its original scheduled delivery date, WARSIM had yet to support a single Army training exercise, but is still being funded, largely to vindicate those who conceived of the system and defended it over the lifetime of its development.
-WARSIM was eventually used in the North Carolina National Guard's Brigade Warfighter Exercise in January 2013.
-The WARSIM schedule slipped many times and still does not measure up to the legacy system it was supposed to replace.
-Moreover, WARSIM has a clumsy architecture that requires enough servers to fill a small room, while earlier "legacy" wargames run efficiently on a single standard desktop workstation.